jerome-f/SparsePro/README.md

 ## Usage

+Here we use a part of FEV1/FVC ratio GWAS summary statistics calculated using UK Biobank European ancestry participants to showcase genome-wide fine-mapping procedures with SparsePro.
+All files are included in the [dat](dat/) directory.

 ### SparsePro-: statistical fine-mapping with summary statistics

 We use [sparsepro.py](src/) to perform statistical fine-mapping.
-We can provide the aforementioned summary statistic file, LD file, and LD list file through --ss, --LDdir, and --LDlst, respectively.
+We can provide the summary statistic file, LD file, and LD list file through --ss, --LDdir, and --LDlst, respectively.

-To help setting hyperparameters, GWAS sample size `N` and trait variance `var_Y` should also be provided.
+To help setting hyperparameters, GWAS sample size `N` is set as 283677 and trait variance `var_Y` is provided as 1.0 since we performed inverse normal transformation before GWAS.
+We also set the largest number of effect `K` to be 9.

-Also, we can use --save to specify the path to save results and --prefix to specify the prefix for result files.
+Also, we use --save to specify the path for saving results and --prefix 22 to specify the prefix for result files.

-If you intend to perform annotated fine-mapping, please set --tmp to be true, to store intermediate files to save computation time.
+If you intend to perform annotated fine-mapping, please set `--tmp True`, to store intermediate files (with suffix .obj) to save computation time.

 We suggest separating the whole genome into chromosomal chunks to perform parallel statistical fine-mapping.